mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 - `containerRegistryService`: `BulutReg`
 - `komodoServer`: `DEMO-192.168.62.91` (with other options available)

 The extension uses the scoped Azure DevOps access token provided by the host page to create repositories and scaffold the pipeline template—no extra prompts or saved tokens are required.
+When requesting the token, the extension explicitly asks for **Build** (pipeline creation) scope in addition to the Repos scopes to avoid on-premises permission gaps.

 The manifest scopes include `vso.code_manage` so the extension can create repositories on behalf of the signed-in user (who must also have **Create repository** permission in the project).

-Submitting the form ensures a shared repository named `SANITIZEDPROJECTNAME_Azure_DevOps` exists in the current project.
-If it does not, the extension creates it and pushes a YAML template named `lowercase(projectname-reponame-branchname.yml)` (derived from the source branch) containing the submitted settings.
+Submitting the form ensures a shared repository named `<ProjectName>_Azure_DevOps` exists in the current project (using the project name exactly as Azure DevOps reports it).
+If it does not, the extension creates it and pushes a YAML template named `<ProjectName>-<RepositoryName>-<BranchName>.yml` (preserving the original casing for the project and repository portions) containing the submitted settings.

 The branch action targets both the legacy (`git-branches-*`) and the newer repository branches menus to tolerate Azure DevOps UI updates where a single menu surface might go missing.